mighty-gerbils/gerbil/doc/guide/build.md

 ;; the main function of the script
 (def (main . args)
   (match args
-    ;; this is the default action, builds the project using the depgraph produced by deps ([]
+    ;; this is the default (and, here, only) action, which builds the project ([]
      (make srcdir: srcdir          ; source anchor
            bindir: srcdir          ; where to place executables; default is GERBIL_PATH/bin